"NEVER TRUST A WOMAN OR AN AUTOMATIC WEAPON"

 Nelson was laid out on a bed, his eyes were open and he was semi-conscience.
 The Priest suggested a doctor and Nelson spoke out, “No doctors.”
 Father Coughlan began praying over the dying man, until Nelson tried to get up.
 Helen motioned to Chase who was outside nervously smoking a cigarette.
 She asked him to help her carry Nelson out of the church.
 Against the Fathers advise, the two carried Nelson back to the car and drove to another residence somewhere in Niles, where Nelson died a few hours later.
 Helen tied a rag around Nelson’s side in an effort to try and stop the bleeding, but this effort was hopeless.
 She did everything she could for her dying husband, but regardless of her efforts he died around 7:30 p.m.
 Helen, Chase, and a third person, (probably Jimmy Murray, an underworld friend) took Nelson’s body to the nearby St. Paul’s cemetery.
 Helen stripped Nelson naked to avoid immediate identification.
 She wrapped her husband in a blanket and placed him just outside the cemetery on the grass.
 Helen would later say the reason she wrapped her husband in a blanket was because Lester never liked being cold.
 Baby Face Nelson was officially the last member associated directly with the Dillinger gang.Helen Nelson called a funeral home the next day, and asked them to take of her husband.
 The Funeral home called the Police and after a search of the area, Nelson’s body was found.
 He taken to the Cook county Morgue, where he was placed on the very same slab John Dillinger lay on just four months earlier.
 The FBI was furious with Helen Nelson; they knew that she had been present when Nelson killed federal agents.
 Newspapers shouted the Headlines, “Kill the widow of Baby Face Nelson.”Helen next appeared at her brother in-laws home, Robert Fitzsimmon’s and made arrangements with the FBI to surrender two days later.
 The surrender was arranged on November 29, at a public location in Chicago, where there would lots of witnesses.
 Helen knew the FBI would not hesitate to kill her, if they got the chance.
 She was sentenced to one year and one day at the woman’s Federal Reformatory in Milan, Michigan.
 She would sever her time and later released on December 13, 1935.
 She returned to Chicago where she died in 1987.
 Many believe she made a deal with the FBI and used information to the whereabouts of John Hamilton as a calling card for an early release.
 She may have told federal agents the location of Hamilton, but did not receive an early release.
 She was sentenced to one year and one day, and served out her time.

 Even today the excitement still exists when you hear of criminals and police car chases.
+Being arrested for a crime is not as much fun though.
+If you are facing charges you need to have an experienced lawyer.
+Los Angeles criminal defense attorney can help with your defense if you have charges filed against you. when you hear of criminals and police car chases.
 Unlike in the past, it's pretty much guaranteed you will get caught by the police in today's world.
 If you are driving drunk you have a chance that you will be arrested.
 A DUI is a serious offense that needs to be handled by a seasoned law firm.
 San Francisco DUI attorney can help you through the tough times ahead after a DUI arrest.